 Personal information submitted voluntarily to us through online web forms, email subscriptions and messages, or through interactive web-based applications will be used to respond to your message and to help us respond to your requests.
 The information you submit will remain private; however, as a governmental agency, we are governed by the Colorado Open Records Act.
-Any information that we receive through use of our site is subject to the same provisions as information provided on paper.
-We do not sell, rent, exchange, or otherwise disclose information we collect to outside organizations or persons outside the City and County of Denver.
+Unless otherwise protected by law, any information that we receive through use of our site is subject to the same provisions as information provided on paper.
+It is City policy not to sell, rent, exchange, or otherwise disclose information collected to outside organizations or persons outside the City and County of Denver.

-This information is not reported or used in any manner that would reveal personally identifiable information, and will not be released to any outside parties unless we are legally required to do so in connection with law enforcement investigations or other legal proceedings.
+This information is not reported or used in any manner that would reveal personally identifiable information, and will not be released to any outside parties unless the City is legally required to do so.

 In some instances, we may host content on a third-party website such as Facebook or Twitter.
 Your activity on those third-party sites is governed by the security and privacy policies of the third party sites.